 They’re The Problem Solvers

 A buyer’s agent will be there throughout the buying process to protect all of your interests and take on any issues that may arise.
 Ashley G. from Michigan told us that she was interested in a house but worried about costly repairs that might pop up the minute she took possession due to an older roof and water heater.

 “We couldn’t negotiate for a new roof or water heater because they were technically A-OK, but my buyer’s agent was able to get the sellers to purchase a one-year home warranty that would cover the cost of any sudden problems that might arise,” explains Ashley.

 They’re On Top Of The Paperwork

-If you’ve ever gone through the process of buying or selling a home, you know there is almost endless paperwork that can often get confusing.
-Buying a home involves various types of documentation including:
+If you’ve ever gone through a home purchase before, you know there is almost endless paperwork that can be confusing.
+Buying a home involves various types of documentation, including:

 - Preapproval letters

 - Offer letters

 - Purchase agreements

 - Title paperwork